MicrosoftDocs/learn/learn-pr/azure/add-version-control-bicep-git/includes/3-exercise-initialize-git-repository.md

 ## Inspect the repository status

 Git monitors the repository folder for changes, and you can query Git to see the list of files that have been modified.
+This is really useful to see what you've done and to verify you haven't accidentally added files or made changes you didn't mean to include.
 Here, you use both the Git CLI and Visual Studio Code to view the status of your repository.

 1. Using the Visual Studio Code terminal, execute the following command: